-Helping people feel better since 2001, we have enjoyed many years of continued growth and success priding ourselves on providing exceptional massage therapy to the people of Kanata, beautiful Almonte and now Greenbank!
+Helping people feel better since 2001, we have enjoyed many years of continued growth and success priding ourselves on providing exceptional massage therapy to the people of Kanata, Almonte, Nepean, Barrhaven, and now downtown Ottawa!

 Do I tip my therapist?